U.S. Energy Information Administration logo

 Supply and disposition of crude oil and petroleum products on a national and regional level.
 The data series describe production, imports and exports, movements and inventories.

-November 2008 Natural Gas Monthly with Data for September 2008
+December 2008 Natural Gas Monthly With Data for October 2008

 Monthly Energy Review